 Also as previously disclosed in March 2019, ING Italy was informed by the Banca d'Italia of their report containing their conclusions regarding shortcomings in AML processes at ING Italy, which was prepared based on an inspection conducted from October 2018 until January 2019.
-ING Italy has been engaged in discussions with Banca d'Italia and Italian judiciary authorities.
-In February 2020, the Court of Milan confirmed and approved a plea bargain agreement with the Italian judiciary authorities.
-As a consequence, ING Italy has paid an administrative fine and disgorgement of profit.
+As a consequence, the Banca d'Italia imposed a ban on onboarding new customers at ING Italy.
+In September 2020 this ban was removed following the comprehensive steps undertaken by ING Italy to strengthen its processes and management of KYC compliance risks.
+In February 2020, the Court of Milan confirmed and approved a plea bargain agreement with the Italian judiciary authorities which included the payment of an administrative fine and disgorgement of profit.
 In addition, in February 2020 the Banca d'Italia imposed an administrative fine on ING Italy.
 Both amounts were already provisioned for in 2019.